SpringMIST2025/SpringMIST2025.github.io/presentation_details.md

 # Presenter information

 ## Oral presentations
 Talks should last a maximum of 12 minutes with 3 minutes for questions and change of speakers. **Presentations must be uploaded by 23:59 on the day before your session**, and should be in PowerPoint or PDF format.
+Please note that all presentations must be given in-person.

 **[Click here to upload your presentation slides](https://docs.google.com/forms/d/e/1FAIpQLSdXScZpAt_V2rmDsXB4Nd2BKoJrjCG8oiIdNwql5erxQujbzg/viewform?usp=preview)**